The Virginia Association for the Education of Young Children serves, supports, and advocates for all who care for and educate young children.

 Standards of Care: VAAEYC supports continued efforts to improve the safety of child care including national fingerprint background checks and enhanced penalties for non-compliance with regulations.
 VAAEYC supports the continued steps by the VDOE to improve early childhood standards.

-?We encourage an increased emphasis on training in developmentally appropriate practices for all professionals educating children from birth through age eight.
-We also support VDSS continued efforts to improve child care professional training.
-VAAEYC supports continued and increased funding of scholarships for students in early childhood training to assist individuals in obtaining appropriate credentials.
+Scholarships and Training for Early Learning Professionals: VAAEYC encourages an increased emphasis on training in developmentally appropriate practices for all professionals educating children from birth through age eight.
+We also support the VDOE’s continued efforts to improve child care professional training.
+VAAEYC supports continued and increased funding of scholarships and apprenticeships for students in early childhood training to assist in obtaining appropriate credentials.